 Welcome to my world of professional projects: over twenty years of adventures in art, culture, and history in film, video, multimedia and dimensional storytelling!

-My projects have been viewed and experienced by millions worldwide, and two of my documentaries are in the permanent collection of the National Baseball Hall of Fame in Cooperstown, as well as the UCLA Film & Television Archives.
+My projects have been viewed and experienced by millions worldwide, and six of my documentaries are in the permanent collection of the National Baseball Hall of Fame in Cooperstown, as well as the UCLA Film & Television Archives.